Building a foundation that identifies and tackles systemic regional healthcare challenges supported by Roche, Microsoft and Siemens Healthineers.

 Resulting metrics show evidence about the use of automated channels (81% of appointments confirmation) and patient engagement (61% of patients frequently using the web platform) with Cliniclic; as well as efficiency uplift (25% of potential savings due to duplicated or unnecessary exams identified) with Salud 360º.

-Startups applied to program
+startups applied to the program

 patients involved in pilot programs